SimonBiggs/scriptedforms/README.md

 Australia I need to create something that helps Medical Physicists write their code and have it licensed under a copyleft license.

+I hope this is that package.

 ### Justification for the inclusion of additional terms

+A significant and justifiable fear within the Medical Physics community is that should code be shared the author of the code may be liable for negligence.
+As such specifically addressing negligence within the adittional terms is a must if this code base will become a seed to create a Medical Physics open source community in Australia.

 Within Australian courts if there is any ambiguity in liability exclusion clauses they will be interpreted narrowly.
 If liability for negligence is not